Portrait of a Pigeon Racer

 Homing pigeons captured my imagination because it all seems so unlikely.
 It seems improbable that, with the freedom of flight, the birds fly straight back home, even when released hundreds of kilometres away.
 It also seems implausible that, with all the hazards along the way, they actually make it.
 I maintain that this must be at the core of why the birds so enthral their owners.

-Acknowledgments.
-My sincere thanks go to GT, who welcomed a stranger at his door and who hosted me for many weeks, and to LV, who introduced me to it all.
+My sincere thanks go to G.T., who welcomed a stranger at his door and who hosted me for many weeks, and to L.V., who introduced me to it all.